Staff Profile

 Consultation hours - please email for an appointment

-His written scholarship engages with both documentary film practice alongside the themes and foci of his film led work.
-His writing also includes his co-authored book Learning Through Film: Human Rights in Scotland (2011) which was released to all Scottish Secondary Schools in partnership with UNICEF.
+Alastair's previous short documentary films have been selected for festivals around the world and have been broadcast in 28 countries.
+His written scholarship engages with both documentary film practice and the themes and foci of his film-led work.
+His writing also includes his co-authored book Learning Through Film: Human Rights in Scotland (2011), which was released to all Scottish secondary schools in partnership with UNICEF.

 Research interests include: